 The National Curriculum sets out what all maintained state schools are required to teach and the level of achievement pupils are expected to reach.
 The information below details the key areas of learning that children will develop in reading as they move throughout the school.

-At Westbury Park we use the phonics programme ‘Letters and Sounds’ which meets the statutory requirements of the curriculum and provides a clear progression.
+At Westbury Park we follow Phonics Play planning, which meets the statutory requirements of the curriculum and provides a clear progression.
 Rigorous and systematic teaching of phonics with on-going assessment supports reading and writing and provides children with a firm foundation on which to build.
 Our aim is that all children will have a sound knowledge and understanding of phonics by the end of Key Stage 1.
 Some, however, will need continued support in Key Stage 2.

 The information below details the key areas of learning in writing in Key Stage 1 and 2.